What To Do If Your Tumbler Barrel is Leaking

 This is normal.

 As the tumbler runs, grit and rough scrape against the inside of the lid.
-Over time, this will wear the center of the lid thinner and thinner.
-If not checked and replaced, this lid will eventually develop a hole, and a small leak, and it can cause a mess if not caught in time.
+Over time, the moving grit and rough will slowy wear the lid thinner and thinner.
+The most wear occurs in the center of the lid.
+If not checked and replaced, the lid will eventually develop a hole and a leak in the center of the lid.
+If you don't catch this in time a mess will occur.

 Steve Hart, the author of Modern Rock Tumbling, explains how to significantly prolong the life of tumbler lids in his book.
 We followed his suggestion and show the results in the accompanying photos.
 Here is what we did...